 Day is taking a three-week break until approximately June 25, 2008 to relocate to Fort Worth, Texas to have easier access to his physical therapist.
 Day is talented, young and expected to be a force in the "young-guns" league so this back problem could have consequences.

 More Fantasy News

-Day fired a two-under 68 on Sunday at the TOUR Championship to finish two-under and alone in 18th place.
+Day fired a four-under 68 on Sunday at the AT&T Pebble Beach Pro-Am to finish 13-under and tied for fourth.

-Day fought back to an even-par 70 in the final round of the BMW Championship to finish in a tie for 24th place.
+Day fired a five-under 67 in the final round of the Farmers Insurance Open to finish in a tie for fifth place